-These stories describe how the module was adapted for use in three different courses at three institutions.
+These resources describe how the module was adapted for use in different settings.
 We hope these stories inspire your own use of the module and give you insight into how to adapt the materials for your classroom.Benjamin Cuker: Renewable Energy and Environmental Sustainability at Hampton University.

 The course was taught in the fall of 2014.
 We met each week for a 3-hour block in a large room that facilitated both discussion and hands-on learning.
 Much of the work was conducted outdoors, as students did laboratory/field projects that used solar energy and wind for several of the modules.
 The students included majors in marine and environmental science, architecture, and biological sciences.
 The order of module presentation varied to correspond to weather conditions.
 Those activities not requiring good weather were reserved for cloudy days.

 Maurice Crawford: Renewable Energy and Environmental Sustainability at University of Maryland Eastern Shore.

 The course was taught in Spring 2015 and 2016 as a two-hour laboratory course that met once a week.
 During each lab meeting we covered one course module.
 The course was opened to all students including non-science majors and served as an elective for either environmental science or biology majors.
 However, most of the students that enrolled in the course were upperclassmen majoring in biology.
 The course generally followed the curriculum developed, but the order of the modules varied depending upon weather.

 Randolph Chambers: Renewable Energy and Environmental Sustainability at College of William and Mary.